morfca/layline/README.md

 This utility provides a server and client in a combined binary.
 The server may be exposed directly to the internet, however in typical usage it is expected it will operate behind a more full-featured HTTP server, for example, Apache with mod_proxy.
 This utility does not provide https, name-based virtual hosting, or other features that are likely to be useful in a real world installation.
 The server only terminates connections to the IP/port provided on the command line as a security measure, to prevent it from being abused to proxy connections to arbitrary hosts.

 There are two client modes.
 The first creates a standing process that listens for connections and creates new sessions to tunnel each connection.
 The second is intended for use with processes that can read/write to stdin/stdout, for example with the "ProxyCommand" option in OpenSSH.

 Please note that unlike ssh, layline **does not provide any encryption of its own**.
 It is the responsibility of the user to ensure their configuration is either using https or that the tunneled protocol provides encryption and verification by itself (for example, ssh).
 Note that even with encryption, the tunneled session is likely to be discoverable with statistical/behavioral monitoring.
+Moreover, even with encryption a CDN or proxy that provides TLS termination services or that is able to transparently decrypt TLS traffic will be able to identify the nature of the traffic being tunneled as certain parts of the handshake, like the SSH version string, are sent as plaintext.

 ## motivation